 - Dental Care Resources for Veterans: Emergency Dentists has put together a guide that provides information on everything you need to know about dental care for active duty and retired veterans.

-The best place to start is researching the information above and contacting the VA Caregiver support line to learn more.
+The best place to start is by researching the information above and contacting the VA Caregiver support line to learn more.
 You can call 1-855-260-3274 to learn more about caregiver and veteran support available.
 We need to care for our older veterans and the best way to begin is by being prepared and knowledgeable of all resources and benefits available.